knaaptime/seg_networks/paper/conclusion.md

 decisions like ensuring dense and interconnected street grids that adopt straight edges and avoid circuitous patterns can help reduce the segregation measured in metro regions.
-Nevertheless, the significant interaction effects in the models also suggest more research is necessary to fully understand the effects of heterogenous network patterns.
+Nevertheless, the significant interaction effects in the models also suggest more research is necessary to fully understand the effects of heterogeneous network patterns.

 <!-- Check the interaction result as I'm not seeing it in the modeling -->